We all know food portion sizes play a huge role in our efforts to achieve our ultimate health and fitness goals.

 Here are some tips to help you keep food portion sizes under control:

 • Measure everything using measuring cups, spoons, or a food scale.
 Another important thing to keep in mind is that practice makes perfect.
 With time eating standard portions will become second nature as eyes and brain get used to eating smaller portions.

 • Use everyday household items as a guide to the amount of food you should be eating.
 Example - A serving of rice should be about the size of a tennis ball.
 A serving of vegetables, the size of a baseball.

 • The plate method.
-This involves using an eight inch plate and dividing the plate in four.
-One half of the plate is for vegetables and if you so desire fruit.
+This involves using an eight-inch plate and dividing the plate into four.
+One-half of the plate is for vegetables and if you so desire fruit.
 One quarter is for your starches - rice, roti, etc. The last quarter is for your non-veg or dal.

 • Shop wisely, look for healthy snacks.
 Prepare them in handy snacking sizes at home.

 • Eat high quality, low quantity.

 • Shut the TV or computer - Watching TV or working on the computer while you're eating can lead to eating more food.
 Your plate might be clean before you realize that you've eaten a meal.